afsc-gap-products/gapindex/README.md

 # gapindex R Package

 Code to generate design-based indices of biomass, abundance, size composition, and age composition from survey data.
-The code takes haul and catch tables from RACEBASE to estimate biomass for (currently) the GOA, AI, EBS Shelf, and NBS regions. @MargaretSiple-NOAA created a [vignette](https://github.com/zoyafuso-NOAA/design-based-indices/tree/master/old_scripts/vignettes) on the biomass calculations using equations (from [Wakabayashi et al. 1985](https://drive.google.com/file/d/1m5c1N4WYysM1pscrpcgWOGZSZIK8vIHr/view?usp=sharing).
+The code takes haul and catch tables from RACEBASE to estimate biomass for (currently) the GOA, AI, EBS Shelf, and NBS Shelf regions. @MargaretSiple-NOAA created a [vignette](https://github.com/zoyafuso-NOAA/design-based-indices/tree/master/old_scripts/vignettes) on the biomass calculations using equations (from [Wakabayashi et al. 1985](https://drive.google.com/file/d/1m5c1N4WYysM1pscrpcgWOGZSZIK8vIHr/view?usp=sharing).
 We should make this into a wiki and have different pages for the different calculations (biomass, age compositions, etc.) along with other relevant information.

 ## Authors